Power outage: Protecting the power system from outages

 In power supply networks, the power generation and the electrical load (demand) must be very close to equal every second to avoid overloading of network components, which can severely damage them.
 Protective relays and fuses are used to automatically detect overloads and to disconnect circuits at risk of damage.

 Under certain conditions, a network component shutting down can cause current fluctuations in neighboring segments of the network leading to a cascading failure of a larger section of the network.
 This may range from a building, to a block, to an entire city, to an entire electrical grid.

-Modern power systems are designed to be resistant to this sort of cascading failure, but it may be unavoidable (see below).
-Moreover, since there is no short-term economic benefit to preventing rare large-scale failures, researchers have expressed concern that there is a tendency to erode the resilience of the network over time, which is only corrected after a major failure occurs.
+Modern power systems are designed to be resistant to this sort of cascading failure due to redundancy.
+Since in some cases there is no short-term economic benefit from investing to prevent rare large-scale failures, researchers have expressed concern that there is a tendency to erode the resilience of the network over time, which is only corrected after a major failure occurs.
 In a 2003 publication, Carreras and co-authors claimed that reducing the likelihood of small outages only increases the likelihood of larger ones.
 In that case, the short-term economic benefit of keeping the individual customer happy increases the likelihood of large-scale blackouts.

 The Senate Committee on Energy and Natural Resources held a hearing in October 2018 to examine "black start", the process of restoring electricity after a system-wide power loss.
 The hearing's purpose was for Congress to learn about what the backup plans are in the electric utility industry in the case that the electric grid is damaged.
 Threats to the electrical grid include cyberattacks, solar storms, and severe weather, among others.
 For example, the "Northeast Blackout of 2003" was caused when overgrown trees touched high-voltage power lines.
 Around 55 million people in the U.S. and Canada lost power, and restoring it cost around $6 billion.